willywg/pptx/README.md

 require 'power_point_pptx'

 # Open an existing PowerPoint presentation
+pptx_file = 'path/to/presentation.pptx'
-presentation = PowerPointPptx::Document.open('path/to/presentation.pptx')
+presentation = PowerPointPptx::Document.open(pptx_file)

 # Get the first slide
 slide = presentation.slides.first

 # Retrieve content slide
-slide.contents
+slide.content

 # Change content

-slide.contents = ["This is a new content]
+slide.content = ["This is a new content]

 # Stream the new version and save it in a temporary file